Vizzuality/marxan-cloud/README.md

      PostgreSQL connection (API)
    * `API_POSTGRES_DB` (string, required): name of the database to be used for the PostgreSQL connection (API)
+   * `POSTGRES_AIRFLOW_SERVICE_PORT` (number, required): the port on which the PostgreSQL for Airflow service should listen on the local machine
+   * `AIRFLOW_PORT` (number, required): the port on which the Airflow service should listen on the local machine

 The PostgreSQL credentials are used to create a database user when the PostgreSQL container is started for the first time.
 PostgreSQL data is persisted